Updated 24th November 2018

 The objects of the Association shall be:

-2.3.
-To encourage ideas and suggestions for the benefit of supporters of Brentford Football Club.
+2.1.
+To be an independent voice for the supporters of Brentford Football Club.

 The Association shall consist of separate sections each representing the activities of the Association.

-4.1.
-All applications for membership shall be directed to the General Secretary.
+4.2.
+All applications for membership shall be directed to the committee member responsible for BIAS membership.

 5.1.
 The management of the Association shall be entrusted to an Executive Committee of at least five but not more than twelve members representing each of the Association’s sections and shall include the Chairman, General Secretary and Finance Officer.
 They shall be classified as the “Officers of the Association” and shall all be members of the Association.
 Where the Executive Committee consists of less than seven members, the Committee shall make ongoing efforts to increase the size of the Committee to at least seven members, and shall have the power to co-opt members to the Committee.